VernonGrant/gnu-c-language-manual/markdown/Pointer-Arithmetic-Drawbacks.md

 the object and into some other object, the system has no way to detect this error.

-A bug which does that can easily result in clobbering part of another object.
+A bug which does that can easily result in clobbering (overwriting) part of another object.
 For example, with `array[-1]` you can read or write the nonexistent element before the beginning of an array---probably part of some other data.

 Combining pointer arithmetic with casts between pointer types, you can create a pointer that fails to be properly aligned for its type.
 For